+2. Honesty

-Do what we say and say what we do
+Do what you say and say what you do

 Although Ikea furniture is easy to put together and looks great in pictures; it rarely stands the test of time.
 In truth, Ikea is sawdust, glue, and cheap veneer.
 We as people are not Ikea furniture, we are the opposite: solid, true, and real.

 We are consistent from top to bottom through an endless pursuit of honesty with ourselves and others.

 Thoughts, Words, and Actions

 True honesty is perfect unity between our thoughts, words, and actions.
 We are who we are and have nothing to hide.

 Behaviorally this means: